 Unfortunately, MIDI Program Change only supports programs numbered from 0 to 127.
-Since the H8000 has well over a thousand programs, each with a three- or four-digit number, this presents a small problem.
-The way one gets around this limitation is by using a "MIDI map" to translate between program numbers with MIDI Program Change numbers.
+Since the H8000FW has well over a thousand programs, each with a three- or four-digit number, this presents a small problem.
+One way one to get around this limitation is by using a "MIDI map" to translate between program numbers with MIDI Program Change numbers.

-The H8000 uses its Usergroups as MIDI maps.
+The H8000FW can use its Usergroups as MIDI maps.
 Each program in a Usergroup can have a Program Change number associated with it, so that if this number is sent by a MIDI controller, that program will be loaded.
 If a program exists in both 48kHz and 96kHz versions, the one most appropriate to the current sample rate setting will be chosen.

-→ See Categorized by You (User Groups) on page 81.
+→ See Categorized by You (User Groups) on page 121.

 This is extremely handy!
 You can use the usergrp menu page in the PROGRAM area to assign programs to any of ten "user groups" in User Memory and another ten on the Memory Card.
 Maybe you want to "group" all the programs associated with a certain project for ease of access later on.
 Maybe you want to keep track of programs you really like.
-A: Parallel Delays | User Group Setup